xaozo/dsai-mini-project-ay2021/README.md

 ## Description
 This is a Data Science mini-project done for Nanyang Technological University's CB0494 Introduction to Data Science and Artificial Intelligence course, in Semester 2 of AY2020-2021.
-The dataset used is HDB resale prices.
+The dataset used is HDB resale flat prices (based on registration date) from Jan 2017 onwards.
 This repository contains the following files:
-* The dataset in csv format
+* The dataset in csv format (retrieved from https://data.gov.sg/dataset/resale-flat-prices)
 * The original notebook that was submitted for grading

 ## Objectives (of the original notebook)